 As a potential payor of alimony in a divorce proceeding, one should be aware that a judge might not simply glance at a tax return or even at a paystub, but may instead base his or her decision on a comprehensive history of the parties’ earnings, education, employability, and economic resilience.
 Moreover, even after that award is determined, any litigant would be best served to seek the counsel of an experienced family law attorney before attempting to modify the award based on decreased income or a change in employment.

-Any questions about this posting or confidential inquiries concerning the subject matter may be directed to Attorney Joseph C. Maya at firstname.lastname@example.org or by telephone at (203) 221-3100.
+If you have any questions about this posting or confidential inquiries concerning the subject matter, please contact Attorney Joseph C. Maya at JMaya@Mayalaw.com or by telephone at (203) 221-3100 to schedule a consultation today.